JU HIGH SCHOOL

 An adult is on-site at all times to ensure the safety of the participants.

-This schedule represents the QEP courses offered.
-Additional cultural activities will be added!
+This schedule represents the QEP courses and enrichment activities offered.

 -